michellejlin/lava/README.md

 In the example lava will align the reads from `example1.fastq` to `example_reference.fasta` and annotate any minor variants in protein coding space as defined by `example_reference.gff`.
 Lava will read `metadata.csv` for other samples `example2.fastq` and will annotate minor variants in the sample relative to earlier samples.

 `python ../lava.py -f example_reference.fasta -g example_reference.gff example1.fastq metadata.csv`

+Note: currently you must place your files either directly inside the main lava folder or inside a folder in the main lava folder.

 # Usage